Anxiety 2 Calm

 Hi,

 Today more light has been shed on the outrageous behaviour of some of the world’s biggest drugs companies.
-That GSK sold Seroxat (which also known as Paxil, Aropax, Pexeva or Paroxetine) even though they knew it wasn’t effective for treating adolescents is beyond doubt an act of sheer greed and arrogance.
-Many families have gone through a great deal of pain because of this drug, which has been know to have actually caused suicide in some cases.
+The allegation is that GSK sold Seroxat (which also known as Paxil, Aropax, Pexeva or Paroxetine) even though they knew it wasn’t effective for treating adolescents/ Many families may have gone through a great deal of pain because of this drug, which is thought to have actually caused suicide in some cases.

 My Time On Paxil/Seroxat